 Boston, MA 02111

 Northeastern University Immunizations

-The state of Massachusetts requires all University students to provide documentation of immunity from Hepatitis B, Measles, Mumps, Rubella, Meningitis, Tetanus, Diphtheria, Pertussis, Varicella and Influenza (new as of August 2020).
-This information is submitted on the University Health Report.
+The state of Massachusetts requires all University students to provide documentation of immunity from Hepatitis B, Measles, Mumps, Rubella, Meningitis, Tetanus, Diphtheria, Pertussis, and Varicella.
 Clinical placements may require other immunizations, outside of those required for the University.
 Students should speak with their advisor to learn more about site specific requirements.